biasmv/pv/doc/viewer.rst

     viewer.fitTo(obj);

   :param what: must be an object which implements updateProjectionInterval, e.g. a SceneNode, a :class:`pv.mol.MolView`, or :class:`pv.mol.Mol`.

-.. function:: pv.Viewer.setCamera(rotation, center, zoom, ms)

-  Function to directly set the rotation, center and zoom of the camera.

-  The combined transformation matrix for the camera is calculated as follows: First the origin is shifted to the center, then the rotation is applied, and lastly the camera is translated away from the center by the negative zoom along the rotated Z-axis.

-  :param rotation: Either a 4x4 or 3x3 matrix in the form of a one-dimensional array of length 16 or 9.
-  :param center: the new camera center.
-  :param zoom: distance of the eye position from the viewing center
-  :param ms: if provided and non-zero defines the animation time for moving/rotating/zooming the camera from the current position to the new rotation,center and zoom.

 Fog and Slab Modes
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^